wsdxlyx/2D_fenics/mmdisk/fea/fenics/Documentation.md

 # OVERVIEW
-This is a documentation for important functions
+This is a documentation for important functions in FEniCS incremental FEA developed by Shuheng Liao.
+Comments are added by Shen Wang.

 ## CONTENTS